Society was formed in the spring of 1967 by a group inspired by

 three concerts per year in Guisborough, by appearing in the Middlesbrough

 Shine Festival, and later in the year performing an abreviated

 version of the Messiah in Hartelpool.
 For this latter concert three

 of the soloists were from the 'rank and file' of the membership

 extend our thanks to all those wonderful conductors and accompanists

-who have served us so well over the past 50 years, to the members
+who have served us so well since our foundation in 1967, to the

-who have shared the responsibilities for running the Society and
+members who have shared the responsibilities for running the Society

-putting on concerts, and to the patrons and audiences who have supported
+and putting on concerts, and to the patrons and audiences who have

 supported the work in many ways.